 Amundsen BC is a ski for the long mountain trek.
 With a full steel edge and a prominent wax pocket for a lasting grip, it is stiff and reassuringly stable – perfect for longer excursions and expeditions with the weight of a backpack or sled.

 All Åsnes skis are compatible with the new X-Skin.
 So although the Amundsen BC is narrow enough for groomed tracks, a climbing skin can be attached in an instant when it is time for that long mountain ascent.

 Roald Amundsen (1872–1928), the first man to reach both the South and North Poles, was a polar explorer, discoverer, researcher and flight pioneer.
 He navigated the Northwest Passage and was a pioneer in the use of airships and planes in polar research.
-Many of his expeditions were made with the Polar ship ‘Fram’, owned by the explorer Fridjtof Nansen.

-width 67 57 62
+Width: 67 57 62

-weight 1010 g per ski (201 cm)
+Weight: 1010g. per ski (201 cm)

 Ski length is determined according to body weight and height.
 The table below is only a guide, however – experience, skill, terrain and individual needs can all influence your choice of length.